Akeoott/GitHub-Activity-Fetcher/README.md

 ## 🐧 For Linux Users and developers

-This program is **released as an executable**, but if you’re on Linux or are a dev and need to run the source code:
+This program is **released as an executable**, but if you’re on Linux or are a dev and need or may want to run the source code:

 1. **Ensure Python 3 is installed.** You can verify with:
    ```bash